Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 1. Lack of choice.

 Selecting the right dog for your family is part of the fun of obtaining a new dog or puppy, and choosing responsibly is a critical part of the decision.
-Research a wide variety of breeds to find a good match, and make sure all the household members discuss your potential pet’s temperament, size, health issues, grooming requirements, training goals, and exercise needs.
-You should do at least as much homework as you would to select a new car or home — after all, this animal will be in your life for at least a decade.
+Research a wide variety of breeds to find a good match, and make sure all the household members discuss your potential pet's temperament, size, common breed-associated health concerns, grooming requirements, training goals, and exercise needs.
+You should do at least as much homework as you would to select a new car or home after all, this animal will be in your life for at least a decade.

 2. Holidays are a stressful time for people and dogs.